-The American Citizen Services Unit of the Consular Section performs notarial services Sunday through Thursday by appointment.
-Services include taking of oaths, acknowledgment of signatures on documents for use in the United States, certification of true copies for Social Security and Internal Revenue Services purposes, and authentication of Sudan Ministry of Foreign Affairs officials’ signatures.
+The American Citizen Services Unit of the Consular Section performs notarial services by appointment only.
+Services include taking of oaths, acknowledgment of signatures on documents for use in the United States, certification of true copies for Social Security and Internal Revenue Service purposes, and authentication of Sudan Ministry of Foreign Affairs officials’ signatures.
 Notarial services are performed for any person regardless of nationality if the document will be used in the United States.

 Power of Attorney

 A Power of Attorney is an acknowledgment made by a grantor to a consular officer.
-The named individual appears before the consul and acknowledges that the signature on the document is his/her own signature.
+The named individual appears before the consular officer and acknowledges that the signature on the document is his/her own signature.